-Act as the Clerk for the Common Council and for the Board of Public Service, Parks and Recreation Board, and City of Oneonta Planning Commission, and keep a journal of all proceedings and a record of the minutes of all meetings of these respective boards and commissions and of the Common Council.
+Act as the Clerk for the Common Council and for the Board of Public Service, Parks and Recreation Board, and City of Oneonta Planning Commission.
+The City Clerk shall be responsible forkeeping a journal of all proceedings and a record of the minutes of all meetings of these respective boards and commissions and of the Common Council.

 Keep and maintain the original authenticated copies of all resolutions, ordinances, and local laws.
 At the close of each year, s/he shall compile or codify and bind all local laws, ordinances, and resolutions, or true copies thereof, in books to be provided for that purpose with the advice and assistance of the City Attorney.
 The City Clerk shall properly index such books, compilations, and codifications.
 This record, or a copy duly certified by the City Clerk, shall be presumptive evidence in all courts and places, and in all actions and proceedings, of the due and proper passage of any such local law, ordinance or resolution.